- Our benchmark of 7 Luxury Retail sites shows that Luxury Homepages and Product Pages perform well overall

 For this analysis we’ve summarized the 2,500+ Luxury usability scores across the 51 topics and plotted the 7 benchmarked Luxury sites across these in the scatterplot above.
 Each dot, therefore, represents the summarized UX score of one site across the 4–12 guidelines within that respective topic.
 The top row is the total Luxury site UX performance.

-Our Luxury benchmark database reveals that almost all Luxury sites have an “Acceptable” UX performance.
+Our Luxury benchmark database reveals that almost all Luxury sites have a “Decent” UX performance when it comes to e-commerce best practices.

 While no sites perform exceptionally poorly overall, at the same time no sites perform exceptionally well either, leaving much room for improvement.

-Drilling down to specific e-commerce themes, we see that, while most Luxury sites perform “Decent” to “Good” when it comes to Homepage and Category Navigation and Product Details Pages, Luxury sites generally perform “Poor” when it comes to On-Site Search and Customer Accounts.
-Performance in Product Lists and Filters and Mobile E-Commerce is generally “Acceptable” to “Decent”.
+Drilling down to specific e-commerce themes, we see that, while most Luxury sites perform “Good” to “Perfect” when it comes to Homepage and Category Navigation and Product Details Pages, Luxury sites generally perform “Poor” when it comes to On-Site Search and Customer Accounts.
+Performance in Product Lists and Filters and Mobile E-Commerce is generally “Decent” to “Good”.

-For perspective, when looking at the broader e-commerce landscape, the average overall UX performance falls well below an “Acceptable” level by user standards, with 83% of sites providing what can be described as a “Mediocre” overall user experience, only 17% providing a “Decent” experience, and no sites providing a “State-of-the-Art” experience within all 7 themes that collectively constitute the overall e-commerce user experience.
+For perspective, when looking at the broader e-commerce landscape, the average overall UX performance falls well below a “Decent” level by user standards, with 83% of sites providing what can be described as a “Mediocre” overall user experience, only 17% providing a “Good” experience, and no sites providing a “State-of-the-Art” experience within all 7 themes that collectively constitute the overall e-commerce user experience.

 Thus, Luxury sites tend to perform better when compared to the general e-commerce landscape.
 (Premium users can access the Overall E-Commerce UX Benchmark Analysis here.)